 Psychological Benefits of Online Games

-- Skill Development – A new study from The University of Manchester and Sweden has confirmed the long-held belief that playing online games can improve players’ mental skills.
+- Skill Development – A new study from The University of Manchester and Sweden has confirmed the long-held belief that playing online games (like those you can browse around this website to find) can improve players’ mental skills.
 The research conducted by Dr. Andreas Schleicher used tests that measure reaction time, spatial ability, and memory, as well as a questionnaire that measured the enjoyment of playing these games.
-The results proved that playing online games can improve players’ mental skills after just a few sessions-a fact that’s important since games are available now on almost any platform.
+The results proved that playing online games can improve players’ mental skills after just a few sessions-a facts that’s important since games are available now on almost any platform.

 - Stress Relief – Online games can be a great source of stress reduction; you don’t even have to leave your house (though you may want to).
 There are loads of free online games out there that let you relax for a while without feeling like you’re wasting time.
 Some games are even designed to help you combat stress, while others help you increase productivity.